Eric Brewer (ice hockey): Personal life

 Brewer was born on April 17, 1979, in Vernon, British Columbia, to Anna and Frank Brewer.
 He was raised in Ashcroft, British Columbia, and began playing ice hockey in the Ashcroft Minor Hockey program.
 When he was fourteen, his family moved to Kamloops, British Columbia, where he attended junior and senior high school.
 Brewer excelled with the Kamloops Bantam AAA Jardine Blazers of the British Columbia Amateur Hockey Association (BCAHA).
 In 1995, Brewer was exposed to BCAHA Best Ever, a program designed to find and develop players and coaches for play in international competition.
 As a young hockey player, Brewer looked up to NHL stars Scott Niedermayer and Jeremy Roenick as role models.

 In mid-2004, Brewer married Rebecca Flann, whom he met while playing junior hockey with the Prince George Cougars; they live in Vancouver, British Columbia.
 The Brewers have two daughters.
 Brewer's sister, Kristi, played for the University of British Columbia Thunderbirds women's ice hockey team.

 Brewer is involved in numerous charitable organizations.
 During the 2004–05 NHL lockout, Brewer participated in several charity hockey games, playing in the four-game Ryan Smyth and Friends All-Star Charity Tour, the three-game Brad May and Friends Hockey Challenge, as well as the Our Game to Give charity hockey game held at Ivor Wynne Stadium in Hamilton, Ontario.
 During off-seasons, Brewer has participated in numerous charity golf tournaments, including the Burn Fund Golf Tournament in Prince George and the Recchi-Doan Charity Classic in Kamloops.

 In 2014, Brewer became a part owner of the Prince George Cougars, joining a group of investors that includes fellow Cougars alumnus Dan Hamhuis.
+Each season, the Cougars award the Eric Brewer Award for Defenceman of the Year to the player voted the best defenceman on the team.
+In July 2022, Brewer was inducted into the BC Hockey Hall of Fame as part of the 2020 induction class, after the original induction ceremony was postponed due to COVID-19-related gathering restrictions.